Xilinx/mlir-aie/docs/Tracing.md

 ### <u>Configure shimDMA</u>

-The shimDMA needs to be configured to write the trace stream data to a valid location in DDR memory to be picked up by the host code.
-In the case of Ryzen AI, we can use a template like the following where the main parameters that get updated is the `buffer_length` and `buffer_offset`.
+The shimDMA needs to be configured to write the trace stream data to a valid location in DDR memory to be read by the host code.
+In the case of Ryzen AI, we can use a template like the following where the main parameters that need to be defined are the `buffer_length` and `buffer_offset`.

-* The `buffer_length` is the expected trace buffer size in bytes.
+* The `buffer_length` is the expected trace buffer size in bytes and should match what's expected from the host code when reading the trace buffer.
-* The `buffer_offset` occurs after the output buffer in bytes.
+* The `buffer_offset` specifies in bytes where the trace buffer starts in the output buffer and occurs after the main output buffer ends.
 If the output buffer size in words is 65,536, then the buffer offset would be 4*65,536 = 262,144 bytes.
 * `packet_id` - TODO for packet routing?
 * `packet_type` - TODO for packet routing?`
 * `column` - TODO shim tile column value?